JPS Machinery Ltd are the sole UK and Northern Ireland distributor for

-Laser power options range from 1.5kW to 60kW depending on model and application.
-All machines are supplied with full UK installation, commissioning, operator training and ongoing technical support from our engineering team.
+All systems are supplied with UK installation, commissioning, operator training, warranty and ongoing technical support from the JPS Machinery Ltd service team.

 Laser cutting machinery uses a focused, high-energy laser beam to melt and/or vaporise metal at a precise focal point while assist gas clears the kerf.